 05 of 10

 Many dogs are afraid of riding in the car.
-The fear is usually due to a lack of early exposure to car rides or negative experiences with riding in the car, such as getting car sick, riding in the car to be left at a shelter, or only going for a car ride for a visit to the veterinarian.
+This fear is often due to a lack of early exposure to car rides.
+It may also develop after negative experiences with riding in the car, such as getting car sick, riding in the car to be left at a shelter, or only going for a car ride for a visit to the veterinarian.
 It's possible to overcome your dog's fear of riding in the car by using treats and praise to slowly lure your dog into the car and then working up to taking rides in small steps.
 Make sure the destination is a happy place and not too far away.

 06 of 10

 A dog owner may not realize his dog has a fear of going up and down stairs until his dog puts on the breaks as they approach a set of steps.
-This phobia is almost always due to a lack of early socialization.
+This phobia is almost always due to a lack of early socialization and exposure.
 A dog who isn't exposed to steps as a young puppy may develop a fear of going up and down them when he encounters a stairway later in life.
-Some dogs can be cajoled out of their fear by making going up and down steps into a game.
+Some dogs can overcome this fear if you turn going up and down steps into a game.
 Other dogs may need to learn to navigate stairs, literally, step by step.
 This will take time and plenty of positive reinforcement.

 07 of 10